turbopape/milestones/README.md

 ## License and Credits

-Copyright © 2014 Rafik Naccache and Contributors.
+Copyright © 2014 Rafik Naccache and [Contributors.](./CONTRIBUTORS.md)

 Distributed under the GNU GPL v3.

 All used Libraries in this project (see project.clj) pertain to their respective authors and their respective licenses apply.

-The automagic Logo is created by my friend Chakib Daoud.
+The Automagic Logo - Labeled "The Robot and The Bunny" is created by my friend Chakib Daoud.